• Skip to primary navigation

 Aaron Cavagnolo – Trip Leader & OperationsAaron Cavagnolo

 Aaron has spent more than 30 years exploring rivers around the world, with over 2,000 nights in the field.
-His experience on remote expeditions and deep understanding of logistics bring a thoughtful, adaptable approach to guiding in the Arctic.
+An Alaskan resident, his experience on remote expeditions and deep understanding of logistics bring a thoughtful, adaptable approach to guiding in the Arctic.

 Robby PitagoraRobby Pitagora – Owner & Trip Leader